 ✔ Go as soon as possible in the morning.
 If you can’t avoid Saturdays, Sundays, and holidays, go early.
 The path loses all its charm when there are many people and, unfortunately, there is no control of the number of people who can visit it in one day.

-✔ Wear appropriate shoes and clothing, the trail is easy, but there are areas where it can be dangerous.
+✔ Wear appropriate shoes and clothing.
+The trail is easy, but there are areas where it can be dangerous.
+Have a look at our post with some tips for your hiking kit for starters.

 ✔ Try going on a rainy day (like us).
 The landscape looks twice as beautiful and you will avoid a lot of people.
 In that case, bring a good raincoat and boots, as well as dry clothes to change into afterwards.